 Magic Mushrooms Synthesize Several ß-Carbolines

-Using 1D and 2D NMR (nuclear magnetic resonance) spectroscopy, Blei et al. analyzed extracts from Psilocybe cubensis, P. mexicana, P. cyanescens, and P. semilanceata.
+Using 1D and 2D NMR (nuclear magnetic resonance) spectroscopy, Felix Blei and a team of researchers analyzed extracts from Psilocybe cubensis, P. mexicana, P. cyanescens, and P. semilanceata.
 They identified these ß-carbolines in the extracts: Cordysinin C, Cordysinin D, Harmane, Harmol, Norharmane, and Perlolyrine.
 Figure 1 shows their chemical structures.
 These compounds have previously been isolated from fungi and plants in genera such as Cordyceps, Peganum, and Banisteriopsis.7

 As part of this study, the researchers used stable-isotope labeling with 13C11-L-tryptophan to show the ß-carbolines were biosynthetic products of the Psilocybe species.
 This means that ß-carbolines in magic mushrooms may contribute to the entourage effect along with the known compounds.
 As the researchers put it,